SciDAS/gpn-workshop/README.md

 ## 2. Pull RNA Data from NCBI

 Moving data into your K8s cluster is very important.
-We will cover 4 methods
+We will cover 4 methods.

-### 2a.
-Use a Built-In Workflow Utility

-Many workflows, such as GEMmaker, have a built in utility to pull input data.
-This utility requires a path on to a file on the cluster, containing a list of SRA IDs to be pulled.
+All use the following list of SRA IDs:

 **On the cluster....**